Kokkini/courage-rl/README.md

 ## Formulation
 Definitions:
-* Death: Terminating and episode before the maximum number of steps in reached with a non-positive reward for the last action.
+* Death: Terminating an episode before the maximum number of steps in reached with a non-positive reward for the last action.
 This definition can be changed based on the environment.
 * Danger: the danger of a state-action pair is the average discounted death rate of trajectories containing that state-action pair.
 * Courage reward: if the next state is not death, courage reward is the danger of the state-action pair.
 If the next state is death, courage reward is death reward (a non-positive hyperparamter)